woldner/react-video-player/README.md

 1. The video will start on page load; but muted.
 Thus, you have to manually enable sound.
 2. The video is looped.
-3. Clicking a poster will only start the video if it's source differs from whats already loaded.
+3. Clicking a poster will only start the video if its source differs from whats already loaded.
 Clicking the poster again will NOT pause the video if it's currently playing.
 4. Flaw: The tooltip is confined to the window (horizontally) but can grow extremely tall.

 ## Development